wp-plugins/wpnewsman-newsletters/readme.txt

 * First public release.
 Hello World!

 == Upgrade Notice ==

+= 1.3.1 =
+* Added ability to import the subscriber's IP address; two text blocks to the deafult Digest template and fixed "Subscribe" button css for the Internet Explorer 9.

 = 1.3.0 =
 * Added: support of multiple lists in the Lite version.
 Upon the first plugin activation, WPNewsman automatically creates the list called "wp-users" and imports the users of your WordPress site into that list.
 Thus, you get two lists - default list and WordPress users' list.